 Trade receivables that are individually determined to be impaired at the end of the reporting period relate to debtors that are in significant financial difficulties and have defaulted on payments.
 These debtors are not secured by any collateral or credit enhancements.

-In the current financial year, the Group wrote-back \$710,000 (2015: \$18,000) of allowance for doubtful receivables upon collection of these debts.
+In the current financial year, the Group wrote-back \$11,000 (2016: \$710,000) of allowance for doubtful receivables upon collection of these receivables.

 18. OTHER RECEIVABLES AND DEPOSITS